TylerLyczak/it202-project3/README.md

 In this project is a Javascript game playing in the canvas of an HTML page.

 The rules of the game are:
-1.Move the spaceship with the arrow keys
+- Move the spaceship with the arrow keys
-2.Hit the smile faces to increase your score
+- Hit the smile faces to increase your score
-3.Watch out for the asteroids!
+- Watch out for the asteroids!
-4.You have three lives, use them wisely
+- You have three lives, use them wisely